alexis-moins/pm/README.md

 # Opening the project is even simpler
 pm open portal --space personal

+# You can also specify a short format
+pm open personal/portal

 # You can even clone github repositories
 pm clone alexis-moins/portfolio --space work